 The first year of this research at the Armstrong Research Farm was 2001.
-The study area was cropped to soybean in 2000, therefore, in the initial year all yields follow soybean.
+The study area was cropped to soybean in 2000; therefore, in the initial year all yields follow soybean.
 The two rotations were initiated in 2001.
-The soil at this location is Marshall silty clay loam.
+The soil is Marshall silty clay loam.

 Tillage is fall chisel/disk corn residue and spring disk/field cultivation before planting.
-Rates of N applied to corn were 0 to 240 lb N/acre in 40 lb increments.
-Urea fertilizer was the N source and was broadcast and incorporated before planting.
+Rates of N applied to corn are 0 to 240 lb N/acre in 40-lb increments.
+In 2010, ureaammonium nitrate solution (32% UAN) was injected shortly after planting.
 No N was applied with the planter.
 The farm superintendent chose the corn hybrid and soybean variety.
-Pest control practices are those typical for the region and rotations.
-Corn and soybeans were harvested with a plot combine, with yields corrected to standard moisture.
+Pest control practices were those typical for the region and rotations.
+Corn and soybeans were harvested with a plot combine.
+Yields were corrected to standard moisture.